the-turing-way/the-turing-way/chapters/reproducible_environments.md

 print(a/b)
 ```

-One divided by five is `0.2`, and that is what is printed if this script is run using python 3.
-However if a slightly older version of python, python 2, is used the result printed is `0` because both a and b are integers so in python 2 an integer is returned.
+One divided by five is `0.2`, and that is what is printed if this script is run using Python 3.
+However if a slightly older version of Python, Python 2, is used the result printed is `0` because both a and b are integers so in Python 2 an integer is returned.
 Therefore this extremely simple script returns *different* answers depending on the computational environment it is run in.
 This is a mistake that would be very easy to make, and demonstrates how a perfectly valid piece of code can output different results depending on its environment.
 If such bugs can impact a simple script like this you can only imagine how many could appear in a complex analysis procedure which may involve thousands of lines of code and dozens of dependent packages/pieces of software.

 As such it is vital for researchers to understand and capture the computational environments they are conducting their work in, as it has the potential to impact three parties: